MerBudd/Techiee.js/SETUP.md

-# How to set Techiee up
+# How to set Techiee.js up

 First, grab your [Google AI Studio API Key](https://aistudio.google.com/app/apikey), your [Discord Bot Token](https://discord.com/developers/applications) and the Discord Channel ID (where Techiee will reply to messages in), you will need these for later!